dimsanius/dotfiles/README.md

 ## TODO

-- Try to split setup for headlesss distros
+- Try to split setup for headless distros
 - Introduce --update command to update symlinks
 - Update p10k.zsh (run `p10k configure` to generate a new file)